The Story So Far

 Was this too good to be true?
 Apparently not.
 In February 2015, we moved the whole business to the new site.
 By then, after 10 years of battling with bureaucrats and 10 years older, I was looking for a succession plan and the remarkable Guy Watts hove into view.

 Guy had worked for me from the age of 14 in his school holidays, then his university holidays and then full time until he decided to row across the Indian Ocean (?!).
 He then started his very own horticultural charity in London called Streetscape.
-After 5 years, he forsook his own business to come back to run Architectural Plants in 2016 and that's where the renaissance began.
+After 5 years, he forsook his own business to come back to run Architectural Plants in 2016 and that’s where the renaissance began”. ~ Angus White.

-As a part of this ambition we need to expand our field of influence.
-The garden design and construction, the café, the shop, the sculpture, the courses, the talks, the markets and the events are all part of this but we have a greater task than any of this : to get through to bright young people that a career in the horticultural industry is as diverse, dynamic, stressful and rewarding as any other industry.
+Intrinsic to our growth is the desire to share our ambition and collaborate with others to expand our communal field of influence.
+The garden design and construction, the sculpture, the courses, the talks, the markets and the events are all part of this but we have a greater task than any of this: to get through to bright young people that a career in the horticultural industry is as diverse, dynamic, stressful and rewarding as any other industry.
 Recruitment of the right people is everything.
 We can accomplish nothing without them and everything with them.

 We’re now next to the Brinsbury campus of Chichester College, situated on the west side of the A29, 2.7 miles north of Pulborough and 2.4 miles south of Billingshurst.
 Postcode: RH20 1DJ.
 Our Nuthurst nursery is now closed.